Monroe County, Florida

-Monroe County is a county in the state of Florida.
+Monroe County is the southernmost county of the state of Florida.
 As of the 2020 census, the population was 82,874.
 Its county seat is Key West.
-Monroe County includes the islands of the Florida Keys and comprises the Key West Micropolitan Statistical Area.
+Monroe County includes the islands of the Florida Keys and comprises the Key West-Key Largo Micropolitan Statistical Area.
 Over 99.9% of the county's population lives on the Florida Keys.
-The mainland, which is part of the Everglades, comprises 87% of the county's land area and is virtually uninhabited with only 17 people in total.
+The mainland, which is part of the Everglades, comprises 87% of the county's land area and is virtually uninhabited with only 17 people recorded in the 2020 census.

 History

 Monroe County was created in 1823.
 It was named for James Monroe, the fifth president of the United States from 1817 to 1825.